jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

 (7) Where the chief executive fails to comply, in relation to any individual, with subsection (4) of this section or with any of the provisions of the sections or rules applied by subsection (6) of this section, the failure shall, for the purposes of Part 8 of the Privacy Act 1993, be deemed to constitute a failure to comply with the provisions of Part 10 of that Act.
 (8) In this section, information matching programme means the comparison of information obtained pursuant to subsection (1) of this section with other personal information held by the Department for the purpose of producing or verifying information about an identifiable individual; and expressions otherwise defined in section 97 of the Privacy Act 1993 shall have the meanings so defined, with any necessary modifications.
 (9) Nothing in this section shall limit or affect the provisions of section 103(1A) of the Privacy Act 1993.
-(10) In this section, tax file number has the same meaning as in section OB 1 of the Income Tax Act 2004.
+(10) In this section, tax file number has the same meaning as in section YA 1 of the Income Tax Act 2007.

 ### 11B Code of conduct applying to obtaining information under section 11
 (1) The chief executive, in consultation with the Privacy Commissioner appointed under the Privacy Act 1993, must, within 3 months after the commencement of this section, issue a code of conduct that applies in respect of requirements to supply information or documents under section 11(1), and the chief executive, and every officer of the Department acting under the delegation of the chief executive must comply with that code of conduct in relation to making any such requirement.